 Frisée and curly endive are often thought to be one and the same.
 They’re quite similar, but actually, frisée is a sub-variety of curly endive.
 It’s smaller, with delicate ragged edges and a more tender texture.
 There’s a bit of sweetness to balance the bitterness.
 Here’s more detail about the distinction.

 Escarole Looks like thick, sturdy romaine or butter lettuce with curled, ragged edges.
 It has a chewy texture and refreshing, mild bitterness.
 The paler inner leaves are more tender and less bitter.
 Its flavor mellows in cooking or braising.

 Though it’s available most of the year and is usually quite inexpensive, it’s most often used as a winter vegetable in soups and sautés.

 There are several varieties of this colorful member of the chicory family, including the most common, Chiogga, a version that looks like a small, round head of wine-red cabbage with white streaks.
 Another variety, Treviso, is elongated and has a milder, less bitter flavor profile.

 The leaves have a bracing bitterness and pleasing crunch.
 Often we see bite-sized pieces mixed in with milder greens in bagged salad mixtures.
 The bright red color lends a visual perkiness to the package, plus its wake-up taste adds flavor interest.
-Cooking radicchio gives a softer side to its bitter.
+Lightly sautéing or stir-frying radicchio mellows its bitterness a bit.